-CNMC is currently using a combination of heap and vat leaching.
-The heap leach was the predominant processing method in 2017.
+CNMC is currently using a combination of heap and vat leaching and CIL processing.
+The heap leach was still the predominant processing method (for tonnes) in 2018.

-The heap leaching process being used by CNMC features standard heap leaching practices, with fresh ore remaining on the leach pad for a residence time of between 30 and 45 days before it is regarded as being barren.
+The heap leaching process previously being used by CNMC features standard heap leaching practices, with fresh ore remaining on the leach pad for a residence time of between 30 and 45 days before it is regarded as being barren.
 Pregnant leach solution is subsequently stripped of leached gold via a standard elution and electrowinning process, with gold recoveries in the order of 60% being achieved during 2017.
 The spent heap leach material is then removed from the heap pad to a tailings storage area, which is then progressively rehabilitated during the year.